 They are a bilingual spoken word poet, writing in Irish and English.
 They were chosen for Poetry Ireland’s Introductions/Céadlínte Éigse Éireann 2022.
 They recently won the Máire Mac an tSaoi Poetry Award for their poetry.
 They have read their poetry at the International Literary Festival Dublin, Dublin Book Festival, the New Theatre’s Push Forward Festival, Irish Writer Centre, Neuropride Ireland, Pride Poets, and more.
 They studied under Harry Clifton in college where they began developing a chapbook under his guidance.
 Their work frequently interrogates queerness and disability through a humorous lens.

-They are an Axis Assemble 2022 artist and will be using their residency to develop their multi-disciplinary mediums in tandem with each other.
+They were an Axis Assemble 2022 artist and used their residency to develop their multi-disciplinary mediums in tandem with each other.
 They received the Creative Ireland Incubator Award 2022 to develop a spoken word theatre piece on neurodiversity.
-This project involves collaboration with the neurodiverse community.
-They are recent recipients of the Arts and Disability Mentoring Grant and having been receiving mentoring from the esteemed composer, Emer Landers.
+They are recent recipients of the Arts and Disability Mentoring Award and having been receiving mentoring from the esteemed composer, Emer Landers.

-They selected as one of the curators for the Lasta Festival for the Pavilion Theatre.
+They were selected as one of the curators for the Lasta Festival for the Pavilion Theatre.
 The festival programme can be read here.